 Living with Celiac Disease

 Celiac disease is a lifelong affliction that must be continually managed via a strict, gluten-free diet.
 Currently, there is no cure for celiac.

 As someone who lives with celiac day-in and day-out, I uniquely understand the challenges.
 The daily struggle and emotional burden of the gluten-free diet are real.
 It’s not easy to eat out, travel, shop for groceries, or eat at a friend’s house.

 Social eating is the fabric of Western culture.
 Most of my social plans revolve around food.
 I imagine yours do too.

 I have spent many years figuring out ways to mitigate the risks of eating out and getting sick from accidental gluten exposure.

 First, I wrote an ebook called The Ultimate Guide Out Gluten Free.
 I eat out as safely as possible and have packed this ebook with my best tips.

 I also use a Nima Sensor when eating out, which allows me to test my food for gluten before I eat it.
 (Please read this article for the latest updates on the Nima Sensor.)
 There is also a new portable testing device called the ALLIS Sensor that also tests your food before you eat it.

 I believe you can live a healthy, happy life with celiac, but you must always be vigilant and aware of everything you eat.
 Labeling reading, advocating for yourself and communication about the seriousness of your diet can help you mitigate the risks of accidentally eating gluten.

 Celiac disease remains the only disorder where the treatment burden is solely diet.
-And while many people with celiac disease agree that it’s nice to not have to depend on pharmaceutical pills to manage our disease, the burden of the gluten-free diet is always with someone wherever they go.
+And while many people with celiac disease agree that it’s nice to not have to depend on pharmaceutical pills to manage their disease, the burden of the gluten-free diet is always with someone wherever they go.